harshitbuildsss/HealthOS/README.md

 # Database Concept

-The initial database will revolve around the user and their health records.
+The database is centered around the user and their health records.
+The `users` table is the first implemented table; the remaining health-related tables will be added incrementally.

 ```text
 User